Registration is closed as the class is full.

-Birth, ageing, sickness, and death, is part of life cycle.
+Birth, ageing, sickness, and death are part of our life cycle.
 During our temporary human existence, we live this life in meaningful ways through the roles we play as parents, spouse, children, or even through our careers.
 When our lives near the end, what are the struggles we may face?

-In this talk, let us come together to learn and reflect on the struggles face by those whose lives are nearing the end, and their main caregivers.
-We also look at ways to prepare our loved ones and ourselves in this last season.
+In this talk, let us come together to learn and reflect on the struggles faced by those whose lives are nearing the end, and their main caregivers.
+We also look at ways to prepare our loved ones and ourselves for this last season.

 🗓️Saturday, 18 Oct 2025